Yochengliu/Relation-Shape-CNN/docs/index.md

     <img src="images/visualization.jpg" width="70%" height ="70%" alt="visualization.jpg" />
 </div>
 <p align = 'center'>
-<small> The features learned by the first layer mostly respond to edges, corners and arcs, while the ones in the second layer capture more semantical shape parts like airfoils and heads. </small>
+<small> Visualization of the shape features learned by the first two layers of RS-CNN. </small>
 </p>

+- The features learned by the first layer mostly respond to edges, corners and arcs, while the ones in the second layer capture more semantical shape parts like airfoils and heads.

+- As image CNN, our RS-CNN works in a local-to-global manner for 3D point cloud.

 ### Complexity